-We will not under any circumstances transfer your data outside the European Economic Area (EEA).
+We will not under any circumstances transfer your data outside the European Economic Area (EEA) or an expressly permitted country*.
 Given that, holding data about individuals on the internet, which is a global environment, means that it may be processed outside the EEA.
 If this were to be the case, the data will always be held securely and in line with the requirements of UK data protection legislation.

 We will delete any data we hold about individuals after ten years unless you request us in writing within that time to continue to hold your data.